GGA23/GrokFormer/README.md

 * [Specformer](https://github.com/DSL-Lab/Specformer)
 * The implementations of others are taken from the Pytorch Geometric library
 # Acknowledgements
-The code is implemented based on [Specformer: Spectral Graph Neural Networks Meet Transformers](https://github.com/DSL-Lab/Specformer).
+The node-level code and filter learning code are implemented based on [Specformer: Spectral Graph Neural Networks Meet Transformers](https://github.com/DSL-Lab/Specformer).
+The graph-level (TUD Benchmarks) code are implemented based on the public code (https://github.com/kavehhassani/mvgrl/tree/master/graph)